Either you have mice, or you want to stop mice from infesting your home.

 Common rooms include spare rooms or storage rooms.

 Storage rooms are attractive to mice simply because there will be plenty of items they can use to build a nest.

 Check each room for signs of mice and lay down traps in confined areas, or areas close to items that a mouse will use for nesting.

-It is worth noting that any room which is not frequently used by you will not carry much of your scent.
+It is worth noting that any room you do not frequently use will not carry much of your scent.
 That means any new items placed in that room will seem out of place, and a mouse may be hesitant in approaching it.
-When you lay down your mouse trap, use rubber gloves, or simply place it in an area that makes it difficult for the mouse to navigate around.
+When you lay down your mouse trap, use rubber gloves, or place it in an area that makes it difficult for the mouse to navigate around.

 Your yard is likely to be the first place that a mouse will visit near your property.
 This is especially true if you have a yard with plenty of plants and trees.
 Mice love to move undercover.

 Place a mouse trap in an area where you have your plants and flowers, but is still close to your Home.